What Is Unstructured and Unplanned Testing?

 Provide Periodical Deliveries from the QA

-Continuously send out feedback and commentary to the development team about the progress of the testing on the application, while providing information about any bugs found along the way, as well as relevant information regarding project constraints such as timelines, regression status, priority, etc.
+Continuously send feedback and commentary to the development team about the progress of the testing on the application while providing information about any bugs found along the way, as well as relevant information regarding project constraints such as timelines, regression status, priority, etc.

 Formally build acceptance tests to ensure that the delivered application is solid enough to continue into the testing cycle.
-Then move over to the formal testing cycle that should cover all the applications, both what mentioned as new functionality in the requirements as well as all the regression functionality that should still work as expected by your users.
+Then, move over to the formal testing cycle that should cover all the applications, both what is mentioned as new functionality in the requirements and all the regression functionality that should still work as your users expect.

 Informally conduct “bug hunts” by assuming the role of the application’s user to catch on to bugs or scenarios not covered by formal testing.
-Make sure such informal testing timed alongside the progression of the project to remain effective.
+Ensure such informal testing is timed alongside the progression of the project to remain effective.

 Create User Acceptance Tests

-Assure that the final result meets all the customer’s/ end user’s requirements based on their testing scenarios.
+Assure the final result meets the requirements of all the customers/ end users based on their testing scenarios.

-Formally test based on the pre-defined scenarios from the customer while Informally test customer scenarios when possible in the customer’s environment and with their duplicated data.
+Formally test based on the pre-defined scenarios from the customer while Informally testing customer scenarios when possible in the customer’s environment and with their duplicated data.

 Post Testing Analysis

 Time for the high-level review of the development and QA process.
-Gather all feedback from any stakeholders in the project: development, QA, customers, etc. to create a knowledge base to learn and improve from for the following projects.
+Gather all feedback from any stakeholders in the project, including development, QA, customers, etc., to create a knowledge base to learn and improve from for the following projects.

 Formally, analyze statistics from throughout the QA process.
-Informally, distribute and collect questionnaires, or group debated about separate stages of the project to gather “take away” points for future reference.
+Informally, distribute and collect questionnaires, or group debated about separate project stages to gather “take away” points for future reference.

 While mistakenly disregarded by some, the right balance of informal testing techniques alongside formal testing protocols contributes the most QA coverage for any application development from design to release.